 Hibernia County Park consists of over 900 acres of trails, woodlands, meadows, open fields, play areas, pavilions, camping and picnic areas.
-Popular fishing sites include the Brandywine Creek’s west branch, Birch Run & a children’s pond.
+Popular fishing sites include the Brandywine Creek’s west branch, Birch Run, and a children’s pond.
 Chambers Lake is a great spot for boating and fishing.

-Hibernia Mansion, home of 19th century Ironmasters, graces Hibernia’s hillside.
-It is open for public tours on Sunday afternoons, Memorial Day to Labor Day.
+Hibernia Mansion, home of 19th century ironmasters, graces Hibernia’s hillside.
+It is open for public tours on Sunday afternoons.
 In December, the Mansion offers candlelight tours.
+To learn more and register for a tour, visit the "History + Heritage" section found under the "All Programs" tab: CLICK HERE

 Hibernia is on the National Register of Historic Places and the Pennsylvania Inventory of Historic Places.
 It is also part of the Hatfield-Hibernia National Register Historic District.
 In 2009, Hibernia Mansion joined the Rural History Confederation.